 Why the Cookies Are Crumbling

 Today, consumers can access the internet from any number of different devices, including mobile phones, tablets, computers or wearables.
-The flaws that previously existed with cookie-based targeting have become even more apparent, along with a whole host of new issues.
+The flaws that previously existed with cookie-based marketing and targeting have become even more apparent, along with a whole host of new issues.

 They are device-specific, not person-specific.